 - You will, however, need a few weeks away from work and other activities including exercising

-- Allow several weeks of no-driving and no heavy lifting for several months until your incision lines are fully healed (arm surgery and some extended lipectomy procedures)
+- Its important that your incision lines are fully healed and you are cleared by your surgeon before any activity is resumed (arm surgery and some extended lipectomy procedures)

-- Recovery Time Frames: Allow at least 12 to 16 weeks or longer for most of your healing to occur
+- Allow at least 12 to 16 weeks or longer for recovery, most of your healing will occur in this time

 - As your incision lines heal, your Surgeon will give you direct advice on when you can resume certain activities

 - Less sweat/more comfort (reduced skin-to-skin contact and less skin volume)